Dr Sadhvi Dar

 Tuesday 2:00 pm - 4:00pm

 Sadhvi Dar holds a Diploma in Art and Design, a BSc in Psychology and a PhD in Management Studies.
+She is a Senior Fellow of the Higher Education Academy.
 Her research investigates the juncture between measurement and culture, and contributes to current understandings in organization studies about accountability, reporting and processes of knowledge production.
 Theoretically, Sadhvi finds inspiration in postcolonial studies, social philosophy and psychoanalytic approaches, however, she also has an interest in post-structural theory more broadly.
 Her empirical work is diverse, ranging from critiques of NGO management, international development, mental health organizations and arts organizations.
 Sadhvi has expertise in ethnography, archival research, discourse / narrative approaches, cross-cultural analysis and interviewing.

 Sadhvi has a long-standing commitment to third sector organizations and activism.
 She is working with The Evaluation Project – a collective of artists, practitioners and academics – who engage with the challenges of using quantitative monitoring tools to measure the worth and value of community-based arts projects.
 Previously, she has worked with Mind, Oxfam, Save the Children, the Naz Foundation and CARE International on a variety of issues including: HIV prevention, LBGTQ rights, child-focussed interventions, mental health issues and monitoring and evaluation.